 “I don’t believe you.
 That’s a lie!” she exclaims incredulously.

 “I really don’t care if you believe me, as long as you know.
-I didn’t tell him anything about you that he didn’t come to the conclusion on himself.
+I didn’t tell him anything about you that he didn’t come to the conclusion about on his own.
 He told me that he wanted nothing else to do with you because you came on to his brother and you probably molested more children before them and more children after them.
-So stop blaming me because you’re a dirty, nasty old pedophile and one of your victims has finally seen you for what you really are!”
+So, stop blaming me because you’re a dirty, nasty old pedophile and one of your victims has finally seen you for what you really are!”
 She looks as if she’s going to break down and cry.